pettarin/ipapy/README.md

 my_tS.is_equivalent(u"tʃ")      # False (missing the combining diacritic) my_tS.is_equivalent(u"t͜ʃ")      # True (has combining diacritic)

-# compare IPAChar and a string listing properties
+# compare IPAChar and a string listing descriptors
 my_a1.is_equivalent("open front unrounded")                                 # False (missing 'vowel') my_a1.is_equivalent("open front unrounded vowel")                           # True
 my_a1.is_equivalent("low fnt unr vwl")                                      # True (known abbreviations are good as well)